 About PCV - Leadership

-Betsy J. Walkerman, Esq., President
+Betsy J. Walkerman, JD, President

 Betsy Walkerman, PCV President, is a lawyer by training, having received her J.D. magna cum laude from Boston College in 1979.
 Over the past 30 years, Betsy has worked at the cross section of legal, finance and strategy to launch and build companies.
 In the 1980s and early ’90s, she was General Counsel, CFO and VP of Strategic Development at Aspen Technology, Inc. She founded her firm, Headwaters Strategy, LLC, in 1996, and since then has served as a consultant and/or board member for more than twenty emerging companies.
 Her work in the non-profit sector includes leadership roles on land trust projects, the performing arts, and serving on the board of the Lake Champlain Sailing Center.
 Early in her career, Betsy was associated with the Boston law firm of Bingham, Dana & Gould, and previously worked in the public sector, focusing on energy and transportation policy.
 Betsy worked closely with Dick and Ginny Walters since the inception of the death with dignity campaign in Vermont.
 She has led PCV as president and a director since 2015.
 In 2020, the board created the part-time staff position of President, Betsy was named to this position, and resigned from the board.